Kirtan08/ANSYS-Maxwell/README.md

 "Permanent Magnet Demagnetization" - Magnetic circuit with permanent to study the effect of demagnetization due to externally applied magnetic field.

+"Calculate Magnetic Circuit Reluctance" - Model includes calculation for finding the reluctance of magnetic circuit.